-<OFFSET> represents the value by which the displayed program counter address is offset from the actual program counter address.
+<OFFSET> represents the value by which the displayed program counter (PC) and next program counter (Next\PC) addresses are offset from their actual values.
 The syntax for <OFFSET> is equivalent to the syntax for <VALUE> as described in Appendix A.